 We conducted in-depth research in each country, covering the state of the local energy market and the cost implication of switching to a green tariff, the size of the renewables market compared to conventional sources, financial mechanisms including subsidies at the market and generator level, national carbon reduction pledges, and more.
 Quantitative and qualitative analysis of these data points fed into an overall rating for each country.

-Following this analysis of the top countries, We advised Dentsu Aegis Network on the 2016 road map for switching to renewable energy, by identifying those countries where green tariffs are available, and the size of the green tariff premium.
-Our recommendations Dentsu Aegis Network to focus on the UK, Germany, Italy and France in 2016, which represents 15% of total electricity consumption in 2015 globally.
-This is a great step forward to both realising the targets the board have set, and reducing the carbon impact of Dentsu Aegis Network’s operations.
+Following this analysis of the top countries, we advised Dentsu on the 2016 road map for switching to renewable energy, by identifying those countries where green tariffs are available, and the size of the green tariff premium.
+Our recommendations Dentsu to focus on the UK, Germany, Italy and France in 2016, which represents 15% of total electricity consumption in 2015 globally.
+This is a great step forward to both realising the targets the board have set, and reducing the carbon impact of Dentsu’s operations.

 The recommendations were implemented during 2016, and by December 2016 the main office in the UK, main office in France, plus all offices in Germany and Italy are now either run entirely on green tariffs, or through Renewable Energy Certificates (RECs).